fingerprintjs/fingerprint-pro-fastly-proxy-integration-example/README.md

 [Fingerprint](https://fingerprint.com) is a device intelligence platform offering 99.5% accurate visitor identification.

 Fingerprint Fastly Proxy Integration is responsible for proxying identification and agent-download requests between your website and Fingerprint through your Fastly infrastructure.
 The integration uses [Fastly Compute services](https://www.fastly.com/products/compute).
-The property rules template is available in this repository.

 ## 🚧 Requirements and expectations